-- What do they wished they could change in their lives?
+- What do they wish they could change in their lives?

 - How do they want to be remembered?

-- What can they do in their recovery to become more like the person they want to be remembered for starting today?
+- What can they start today to become more like the person they want to be?

-This can be a very emotional exercise.
-It forces the client to look at lives as a whole and highlights that we all only have a certain number of chances.
-Make sure to give the group plenty time to process after this activity.
+This can be one of the more emotional substance abuse group activities as it forces the client to look at their lives as a whole and highlights that we have limited chances.
+Make sure to give the group plenty of time to process after this activity.

-As therapists we know loneliness can sometimes be a trigger for our clients.
-In your recovery group have the clients discuss being alone.
-Ask them to share if they can be alone and not be lonely?
+As therapists, we know loneliness can sometimes be a trigger for our clients.
+Another option for your substance abuse group activities, have the clients discuss being alone.
+Ask them to share if they can be alone and not be lonely.
 Explore what balance they need in being alone and not feeling isolated.

-Here is another substance abuse activity worth trying.
-Before your group type about 50 or more positive traits and affirmations, be sure to double space.
-Print out the sheet and cut out the positive sayings and affirmations into strips, for larger groups print out three or more copies of the affirmations.
-You will want each group member to have at least twelve strips of paper to apply to their posters.
-The purpose of this exercise is designed to allow clients to discover and celebrate their positive traits and affirmations, so make sure the clients have lots of strips to choose from and add to their posters.
+Before your group, type up about 50 or more positive traits and affirmations, and be sure to double-space.
+Print out the sheet and cut out the positive sayings and affirmations into strips or for larger groups, print out three or more copies of the affirmations.
+Each group member will need at least twelve strips of paper to apply to posters.
+The purpose of this exercise is designed to help clients discover and celebrate their positive traits and affirmations, so providing clients with several strips to choose from is critical.

-Place all of the strips into bowl or paper bag.
-Supply small cardstock posters for each client.
-Provide a glue stick for each client.
-You will also need some markers that the clients can share.
-When the clients come into group give each client a cardstock poster.
-Explain to the clients that today they will be focusing on their good traits.
-Have the clients write their name in the middle of their poster with a marker of their choice.
-Next pass around the traits and affirmations strips.
+Place all of the strips into a bowl or paper bag.
+Supply small cardstock posters and glue sticks for each client, along with shared markers When the clients enter, give each client a cardstock poster.
+Explain that today they will be focusing on their good traits.
+Have the clients write their names in the middle of their poster with a marker of their choice.
+Next, pass around the traits and affirmations strips.
 You can also spread the affirmations on a table for your group participants to look through.
-For the first half of group allows your clients to paste the strips to their posters.
+For the group's first half, allow your clients to paste the strips to their posters.